 KinkBnB overtly positioned their offering for what a lot of people use AirBnB for anyway.

-In the same way, James Lohan and Tamara Heber-Percy founded Mr & Mrs Smith twelve years ago to capitalize on the fact that – shocker! – people have sex in hotel rooms and would very much like a guide to hotels that are great to have sex in.
+In the same way, James Lohan and Tamara Heber-Percy founded Mr & Mrs Smith twelve years ago to capitalise on the fact that – shocker! – people have sex in hotel rooms and would very much like a guide to hotels that are great to have sex in.

 Danny Wax and Tyler Elick saw an opportunity to extend the ‘quantified self ‘ app trend in the areas of fitness, exercise, weightloss, into sexual activity with this app.